lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-TilesExample title='a SCHC Packet fragmented in tiles'}

-Each SCHC Fragment message carries at least one tile in its Payload.
+Each SCHC Fragment message carries at least one tile in its Payload, if the Payload field is present.

 #### Windows {#Windows}